 Can you get car insurance with a suspended license?

-You can get car insurance with a suspended license, but it will be more difficult (and more expensive) than for other drivers.
+You can get car insurance with a suspended license, but it can be difficult (and expensive).

 Headshot of Andrew Hurst